sriramgurazada/chatgpt-clone/README.md

 **Features**

-Real-time Conversational AI: Allows users to engage in responsive, interactive conversations.
+**Real-time Conversational AI:** Allows users to engage in responsive, interactive conversations.
-Flexible LLM Backend: Supports integration with various LLMs (such as OpenAI, Hugging Face models) for customizable responses.
+**Flexible LLM Backend:** Supports integration with various LLMs (such as OpenAI, Hugging Face models) for customizable responses.
-Contextual Awareness: Retains conversational context across exchanges for coherent and accurate responses.
+**Contextual Awareness:** Retains conversational context across exchanges for coherent and accurate responses.
-Configurable Prompting: Allows adjustments to prompt settings and parameters for fine-tuning responses.
+**Configurable Prompting:** Allows adjustments to prompt settings and parameters for fine-tuning responses.
-User-friendly Interface: Minimalist, responsive UI built with [insert framework e.g., React, Streamlit] to provide an intuitive chat experience.
+**User-friendly Interface:** Minimalist, responsive UI built with [insert framework e.g., React, Streamlit] to provide an intuitive chat experience.

+**License
+**
+Distributed under the MIT License.
+See LICENSE for more information.
+**
+Acknowledgments
+**
+Special thanks to OpenAI for the inspiration and powerful LLM APIs.